moussaclarke/beatportapi/README.md

 ## Todo

 * Store the access token somewhere and re-use it until expiry - we shouldn't need to issue a new one for every single API query.
-Probably just a file in /data?
+Maybe just a file in /data?
 * Get some sanity into the variable / method names
 * Add some proper error catching / messaging
 * Tidy up the code to PSR-2 and comment it properly.